 Three Key Differences of B2B vs B2C Digital Marketing

-B2B is typically a longer sale
+B2B is Typically a Longer Sale

 A key difference between B2B and B2C digital marketing is the timeframe.

-B2B frequently has a higher cost per sale
+B2B Frequently has a Higher Cost per Sale

-In this situation, your plan will require influencing audiences including the C-Suite, Operations, Engineering, as well as Purchasing.
-These extended touch points take time and money, resulting in a higher cost per sale.
+For example, when marketing an enterprise-wide payroll and HR platform to fortune 100 companies, you won’t be communicating with just a purchasing agent.
+In this situation, your marketing plan will require influencing a variety of audiences including the C-Suite, Human Resources, Operations, as well as Purchasing.
+These extended touchpoints take time and money, resulting in a higher cost per sale.

-As if the longer sales cycle and higher cost per sale weren’t enough, B2B also carries a higher risk at both the enterprise and professional level.
+As if the longer sales cycle and higher cost per sale weren’t enough, B2B also carries a higher risk at the enterprise and professional level.

 5 Digital Marketing Tactics That Every B2B Company Should Consider